-In the summer months, food sources are an ideal place to set up trail cameras to take stock of the herd.
-That is because a buck's antlers grow fast and they need a lot of nutrients to feed this fast-growing bone.
-For newer hunters, this can be the best way to get a look at a big buck before the season starts.
+However, while you're still in the dog days of summer, go ahead and try to set up a trail camera near those food sources so you can effectively take stock of the herd.
+It's a lot easier to hunt a patch of land when you have a decent idea of what's actually out there.
+Plus, it's nice to be able to watch the bigger bucks' antlers develop, and those nutrients make it happen that much faster.
 Find a heavily-used field and then use a spotting scope to glass it at a distance in the evenings just before dusk.
 This is the best time to catch a glimpse of a bachelor group of bucks.
-Just remember that the deer you see in a field in summer may not necessarily be there during the season.
-However, it is a good indicator of the health of the deer herd in your area.
+Just remember that the deer you see in a field during the summer may not necessarily be there during the season.

 Scrapes are primarily buck sign, but are still somewhat of a mystery to most scientists.
 We do know they are a way of deer communication.
-Scrapes are generally thought to be a way of marking a buck's territory.
-Does will also regularly visit scrapes and lick the branch above it.
-I have hundreds of trail camera photos of this behavior myself.
-However, It is not certain if that is just a way for does to communicate to the bucks that they are in the area or if there is some other deeper deer meaning to it that we humans simply cannot understand.
+Scrapes are generally thought to be a buck's way of marking its territory.
+And, does will regularly visit those scrapes and like the branches above them, and I have hundreds of trail camera photos to prove it.
+No one knows for certain does use this to communicate with bucks, but it's a seemingly consistent dynamic between the two sexes.

-When it comes to scrapes, continued observation is key.
-Bucks will make scrapes anywhere and everywhere, but some of them are one-offs, never to be visited again.
-Look for scrapes that are refreshed every time you visit.
+Continued observation is key with scrapes, as bucks often make scrapes erratically, leaving them anywhere and everywhere and never returning to most.
+So, your best bet is to look for scrapes that are refreshed every time you visit.
 A trail camera is a good for deer hunters way to determine if a scrape is worth spending time on.
 Time stamped photos allow you to see exactly how often and at what times the buck is visiting.
-Pay close attention to this data.
-It can help you develop patterns that allow you to harvest a big buck over that scrape.

 This is one of the biggest signposts a buck was in the area.
-Every fall, bucks will rake their antlers on trees.
-Often, they will peel the bark clean off, leaving a clear indicator they were in the area.
+Every fall, bucks will rake their antlers on trees, often cleanly peeling off bark, leaving "a buck was here" indicator like a kid at summer camp.
 Bucks rub trees for many reasons.
 In the early season, rubbing helps bucks peel and shed the velvet off their antlers.
-However, rubs serve as another way for a buck to mark his territory.
-Just be aware that like scrapes, some rubs may get worked over by multiple deer.
+Later on, however, they serve as another way for bucks to mark their territory.
+But, similar to scrapes, one rub will often have multiple visiting bucks.

 It is not uncommon to find rub lines with dozens of trees torn apart on food plots and in clearcuts.
 While these are a good indication that bucks are in the area, do be wary about hunting them.
 Many gun and bowhunters will find better success hunting the trails that lead to these areas than hunting directly over the rubs themselves.
-Bucks do not re-visit rubs as often as they do scrapes.
+Bucks do not revisit rubs as often as they do scrapes.
 Also make sure you can tell the difference between a fresh rub and an old one.
-Older rubs will be grey and dry-looking.
+Older rubs will look gray and dry.
 Newer ones will be more white or yellow depending on the tree species.
-If you find an old rub line in the off-season, do not discount it completely.
+If you find an old rub line in the off-season, don't discount it completely.
 Mark it with your GPS or on your topo map and make a point to check it again once the pre-rut starts to see if it is still being used.